prophile/typ-report/sections/implementation.md

 ### Travis CI

 Travis is a continous integration tool\cite{ws:travis}.
-It is tightly coupled to GitHub.
+It is tightly coupled to GitHub\cite{ws:travisDocs}.
 I used it for automated builds and tests for all parts of the project.

 ### Cabal

 Cabal is a system for building and packaging Haskell libraries and programs\cite{ws:cabal}.
+The various components I implemented each include the necessary metadata[^meta] to be built and installed using Cabal.

+[^meta]: The key files being `Setup.hs` and the main `.cabal` file which contains the package metadata and build instructions\cite{ws:cabalUserGuide}.

 ### Haddock

 Haddock is a documentation generation system for Haskell\cite{haddock}, analogous to Doxygen\cite{ws:doxygen} or Javadoc\cite{ws:javadoc}.
+Both the `idempotent` and `arrow-improve` packages have Haddock documentation for all exported modules, declarations and values.

 ### Hackage

+\label{sub:hackage}

 Hackage is a Haskell-specific package database\cite{ws:hackage}.
+It is analogous to `npm`\cite{ws:npm} or PyPI\cite{ws:pypi}.